 - a.
 If an applicant or resident family member needs assistance with one of the essential obligations of tenancy, LCHA will, as a reasonable accommodation, make a referral to an individual or agency that can provide such assistance.
 24 CFR § 8.20 - b.
 If an applicant or resident receives a referral to an agency or individual who can assist the applicant or resident with complying with the essential obligations of tenancy, the applicant or resident is not obligated to accept the service, but if refusing service results in a lease violation, LCHA may terminate the lease.
-24 CFR § 8.2 - An applicant or resident family with a member who has a disability and needs or wants a reasonable C. accommodation may request it at any time.
-24 CFR § 8.20 - If an applicant or resident would prefer not to discuss his/her disability with the LCHA, that is his/her d. right. - e.
-Any request that requires a certified verification, must be submitted directly to LCHA by the qualified person making the certification. - C. Providing Information in Languages other than English for persons with Limited English Proficiency - 1.
-For persons with Limited English Proficiency (LEP), language can be a barrier to accessing important benefits or services, understanding and exercising important rights, complying with applicable responsibilities, or understanding other information.
-In certain circumstances, failure to ensure that LEP persons can effectively participate in or benefit from federally-assisted programs and activities may violate the prohibition under Title VI against discrimination on the basis of national origin. - 2.
-LCHA will take affirmative steps to communicate with people who need services or information in a language other than English.
+24 CFR § 8.2 - c.
+An applicant or resident family with a member who has a disability and needs or wants a reasonable accommodation may request it at any time.
+24 CFR § 8.20 - If an applicant or resident would prefer not to discuss his/her disability with the LCHA, that is his/her right. - Any request that requires a certified verification, must be submitted directly to LCHA by the qualified person making the certification.

+C. Providing Information in Languages other than English for persons with Limited English Proficiency

+- 1. For persons with Limited English Proficiency (LEP), language can be a barrier to accessing important benefits or services, understanding and exercising important rights, complying with applicable responsibilities, or understanding other information.
+In certain circumstances, failure to ensure that LEP persons can effectively participate in or benefit from federally-assisted programs and activities may violate the prohibition under Title VI against discrimination on the basis of national origin. - LCHA will take affirmative steps to communicate with people who need services or information in a language other than English.
 These persons will be referred to as Persons with Limited English Proficiency (LEP). - 3.
 The specific methods LCHA will use to accomplish this policy: - a.
 All forms, written materials and recorded voice-mail messages used to communicate with prospective applicants, applicants and residents shall be available in any language spoken by the lower of 1000 eligible families or five percent of the eligible population of the Lake County.
 This includes documents related to intake, marketing, outreach, certification, reexamination and inspections. - b.
 Applicants and residents with low English comprehension may furnish an interpreter to assist in communication with LCHA.
-When an applicant or resident needs interpretation services and a staff member of the Authority speaks the language needed, the staff member will provide translation services. - c.
+When an applicant or resident needs

+- interpretation services and a staff member of the Authority speaks the language needed, the staff member will provide translation services. - c.
 In a courtroom, a hearing, or situations in which health, safety, or access to important benefits and services are at stake, the LCHA will generally offer, or ensure that the family is offered through other sources, competent services free of charge to the LEP person. - d.
 The LCHA will provide written translations of other vital documents for each eligible LEP language group that constitutes 5 percent or 1,000 persons, whichever is less, of the population of persons eligible to be served.
-Translation of other documents, if needed, can be provided orally.
+Translation of other documents, if needed, can be provided orally. - e.
+Applicants and residents with low English comprehension may furnish an interpreter to assist in communication with LCHA.
+When an applicant or resident needs interpretation services and a staff member of the Authority speaks the language needed, the staff member will provide translation services.